ZenIsBestWolf/toolbox/README.md

 # toolbox
 Small trinkets and tools of code I like to keep.
-All are free to use and modify.
+Should no license be found in the folder in which the code is contained, it is Public Domain, otherwise respect the License file.

 ## Directory